 Note: This remedy rarely works on its own – you need to supplement it with one or more of these home remedies for ant bites.

 4. Lemon and Baking Soda – The effect is guaranteed

-Baking soda is a great natural remedy for ant bites because it carbon dioxide, which leads to elimination of irritation.
+Baking soda is a great natural remedy for ant bites because of its carbon dioxide, which leads to the elimination of irritation.
 It is an antacid, relieving itchiness and skin pain by neutralizing the ant venom.

 Baking soda works well with lemon for a double dose of relief.
 The acidity of lemon facilitates a compensatory response of the body where the pH increases, going from more acidic (low) to more alkaline (high).
 When dissolved in water, baking soda also increases the body’s pH and its ability to fight off ant venom.

 - Add the baking soda to the juice of one fresh lemon and wait for it to start to fizz.